 |WEL 233 - Print Reading and Welding Symbol Interpretations||3.0 Credit(s)|

 |WEL 256 - Gas Metal Arc Welding||4.5 Credit(s)|

 Upon the successful completion of the program students will:

-- Demonstrate welding operations with appropriate process on various metals and situations.
+- Use appropriate welding operations with various metals and situations.

-- Display manipulative skills with various welding processes to assure adequate weld integrity and appearance.
+- Demonstrate welding skills to assure adequate weld integrity and appearance.